 Step 4: Reset Web Browser Settings

-If your browser is misbehaving because of 5th Billion Search Scam, then reset its settings to default.
+If your browser is misbehaving because of “This computer is blocked”, then reset its settings to default.

 - Open Chrome and navigate to Settings by clicking on the three-dots at the top right.